ajacques/NHaml/README.markdown

 replacement for inline page templating systems such as PHP, ERB, and ASP.
 However, Haml avoids the need for explicitly coding XHTML into the template, because it is actually an abstract description of the XHTML, with some code to generate dynamic content."

 In other words, NHaml is an external DSL for XML.
 It’s primary qualities are it’s simplicity, terseness, performance and that it outputs nicely formatted XML.
 Additionally, the NHaml view engine provides support for Rails style layouts and partials and ships with an ASP.NET MVC view engine.

 What is this fork?
 ================
-This is a partial-rewrite of the original engine to support ASP.NET Core and the .net Framework Core/Standard editions using Roslyn. .net Core doesn't support the same code generation system that the full .net Framework used, so I'm replacing everything with dynamic Linq Expressions and Roslyn compiled assemblies.
+This is a partial-rewrite of the original engine to support ASP.NET Core and the .net Framework Core/Standard editions using Roslyn. .net Core doesn't support the same code generation system that the full .net Framework used, so I'm replacing everything with Roslyn compiled assemblies.
 The new system should be pretty fast since everything gets compiled down to static TextWriter.Write calls for most of the HAML code with calls to pre-compiled IL code generated from any inline C# code in the HAML template.

 Example:
 HAML: